Natural Gas Fuel Basics

 To provide adequate driving range for a vehicle, CNG is stored in cylinders at a pressure of 3,000 to 3,600 pounds per square inch.
-A CNG-powered vehicle gets about the same fuel economy as a conventional gasoline vehicle on a gasoline gallon equivalent basis.
+A CNG-powered vehicle gets about the same fuel economy as a conventional gasoline vehicle on a GGE basis.
 A GGE equals about 5.66 pounds of CNG.
-CNG is used in light-, medium-, and heavy-duty applications.
+CNG is used in light-, medium-, and heavy duty applications.

 Liquefied Natural Gas

 LNG is produced by purifying natural gas and super-cooling it to -260°F to turn it into a liquid.
 Because it must be kept at cold temperatures, LNG is stored in double-walled, vacuum-insulated pressure vessels.
 LNG is good for trucks needing a longer range because liquid is more dense than gas (CNG) and, therefore, more energy can be stored by volume in a given tank.
 LNG is typically used in medium- and heavy duty vehicles; a GGE equals about 1.5 gallons of LNG.